Cornerstone-CJ/Project-Anton/README.md

 ## Usage

-Run the program in your editor or using a terminal and wait about 5 seconds after the introduction from Anton.
+Run the program by clicking the anton.exe file.

 ### Searching Wikipedia